Leica S Typ 007 vs X Typ 113

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the S Typ 007 and the X Typ 113 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the X Typ 113 followed on from the Leica X2.
+The S Typ 007 is a recent model that features in the current product line-up of Leica.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica S Typ 007 and the Leica X Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.